ropensci/gistr/cran-comments.md

 ## Reverse dependencies

-I have run R CMD check on the 8 downstream dependencies.
+I have run R CMD check on the 9 downstream dependencies.
 Summary at <https://github.com/ropensci/gistr/tree/master/revdep>.
 None had problems.

 ---

-This version adds a vignette example, improves documentation, and improves a function.
+This version fixes and improves some internals; no user facing changes.

 Thanks!
 Scott Chamberlain